 Approximately 72 percent of enterprises worldwide use Microsoft Windows server operating system (OS), and each server uses Active Directory to store user-related data and network resources in domain forests.

-Active Directory (AD) is an essential part of any network with a Windows domain.
+Active Directory plays a vital role within any business network, and effective Active Directory administration and management tools are essential for its smooth operation.
 It is designed and developed by Microsoft for server operating systems.
 The server where AD runs is called AD DS (Active Directory Domain Services).

 Active Directory stores data in the form of objects that include users, groups, applications, and devices, and these objects are categorized by their names and attributes.

 The primary role of AD is to ensure that authenticated users and computers can join domains or connect to network resources.
 It uses group policy to ensure that the appropriate security policies are applied to all network resources, including computers, users, and other objects.

 The server that hosts AD DS is known as a domain controller (DC).
 Domain controllers can also be used to authenticate to other MS products such as Exchange Server, SharePoint Server, SQL Server, File Server, and more.